 Types of wood flooring

 Wood flooring can be classified into two types, based on the raw material that goes into it.

-Solid hardwood floors are made of planks milled from timber.
+.
 The planks are individual pieces milled from single timber.

 Engineered wood floors are also made of wood planks but the planks are not single pieces.
 They consist of two layers of wood, that are joined or compressed to form a single piece.